LUCA School of Arts, Campus C-Mine

 email: andrea.wilkinson@luca-arts.be

-Dr. Andrea Wilkinson, Post-Doc Researcher
+Dr. Andrea Wilkinson, Post-Doctoral Researcher

 In 2016, together with Dr. Hendriks, she co-founded the Dementia Lab Conference.
 A native of the US, but based in Belgium since 2010, Andrea is active mainly in Belgium, but has also worked in New Zealand, Australia, the Netherlands, Germany, the UK, Portugal and India in workshops and educational exchanges.